FREE Case Evaluation

 Pain and suffering damages are a type of non-economic damages meant to address an injured person’s physical and emotional suffering.
 Those with serious injuries that were not at-fault for their accident may be entitled to compensation for their pain and suffering.
 Insurance companies do not want to pay victims for this intangible damage.
 Hiring an experienced lawyer that will gather medical documentation and witness testimony is vital in building your case.

-It is highly advisable to call local law enforcement after a car accident in Michigan.
+It is highly advisable to call local law enforcement after a motorcycle accident in Michigan.
 In addition to providing first aid and other forms or practical help, police will file a report of the accident.
 A police report contains identifying information and a description of the crash that may be helpful if you decided to file a lawsuit.
 Additionally, in some cases you may be legally obligated to report the accident.

 Police reports contain details about the circumstances of a motorcycle accident that can be useful for proving fault in a lawsuit.
 They can be retrieved from the statewide Traffic Crash Purchasing System for $10.
 As these reports require a high level of documentation, it can take several days for them to be completed and made available.
 It is important that you obtain a police report as soon as possible to ensure that it is accurate, complete, and detailed enough to be of use in your case.
 Once you have the report, be sure to get a copy to your lawyer so that they have the access to resources they need to build your case.